liimaorg/liima/AMW_e2e/README.md

 npm stop
 ```

 Note: there are other ways to start the application.
-Using docker is the most convenient way if you want to focus on writen end-to-end tests.
+Using docker is the most convenient way if you want to focus on written end-to-end tests.

 ## Using the cypress ui